Why You Must Take The Security Of Your WordPress Website Seriously!

 Cross-Site Scripting (XSS)

 Cross-Site Scripting (XSS) is a very common form of cyberattack.
-This kind of attack occurs when the attackers inject malicious code into the backend of the site they want to target in-order to extract vital information and create chaos on the site’s functionality.
+This kind of attack occurs when the attackers inject malicious code into the backend of the site they want to target in order to extract vital information and create chaos in the site’s functionality.
 This kind of infectious code could be injected in the backend, or could also simply be submitted as an input in a user form.

 Database Injections, also widely referred to as a SQL injection, occurs when attackers inject a series of infected code to a target website through some kind of user input, usually a contact form.
 And when the harmful code gets stored on the site’s database, it runs on the website and confidential information stored in the database can be extracted and misused.

 Attackers use backdoors to bypass the standard WordPress login and gain access to their target website.
 Backdoor is a file containing code that is usually placed in between other WordPress source files, making it very difficult for an inexperienced user to trace and locate it.

 Denial-of-Service (DoS) Attacks

 Attackers execute DoS attacks by overloading a server with high website traffic and causing a crash.
 These kinds of attacks restrict authorised users from accessing their own account.
 And making matters worse, if the attacks are carried out through multiple machines at once then the effects are more severe.